OUETL/OVAL/README.md

     - [`VROffset`](#config:keywords:vroffset)
     - [`DefaultPanels`](#config:keywords:defaultpanels)
 <a name="overview"></a>

+# Overview
 The Oklahoma Virtual Academic Laboratory (OVAL) is a VR-Classroom application designed to encourage remote collaboration between acdaemics.
 Up to twenty users can inhabit the same VR space, import 3D content, and analyze 3those models with built-in tools.

 Please contact Matt Cook (mncook@ou.edu) with any questions, concerns, or recommendations.
 Enjoy OVAL!
+<a name="issues"></a>

+# Known Issues and Bugs
+- Disable all 3D mouse drivers from 3Dconnexion, or problems with the user interface panels can.
+This typically manifests as spurious joystick input that interferes with the dropdown menu items and scroll lists.
+- Sometimes the Oculus controllers simply disappear.
+This can be most easily remedied by restarting Windows; restarting the Oculus application alone does not seem to fix this problem.
+<a name="config"></a>

+# OVAL Configuration File
+By default, OVAL looks for a file called `OVAL.config.txt` in the directory from which the program was run.
+This file consists of *comments* and *keyword lines*, with the latter describing additional configuration details that are passed to the OVAL system at startup.
+*Comments* are any line starting with a hash character (`#`), and are ignored by the OVAL software.
+*Keywords* are the first word of a non-comment line, and are used to pass information into the OVAL system at startup.
+<a name="config:keywords"></a>
+## Keywords
+- Keywords are *case insensitive*, but any following text is assumed to be *case sensitive*.
+- To include a space in a sequence of characters on a keyword line (for e.g. file paths etc.), enclose the text in quotation marks `"like this"`.
+<a name="config:keywords:rooms"></a>
+### `Rooms`
+A `Rooms` line specifies a list of one or more default OVAL group rooms presented to the user for convenience.
+Room names can also be entered by the user at runtime via the OVAL user interface.
+Example:
+`Rooms Edge iHub "My room name" TestRoom`
+<a name="config:keywords:color"></a>
+### `Color`
+A `Color` line specifies a user-defined color for use in the system.
+The color is specified by a name, along with red, green, and blue components (with an optional alpha value for transparency).
+All components are normalized, with values between 0.0 and 1.0; a completely opaque color has an alpha value of 1.0, and a completely transparent color has an alpha value of 0.0.
+Examples:
+`Color MyRed 0.8 0.0 0.0'
+'Color "Transparent Blue" 0.0 0.0 1.0 0.5 `
+<a name="config:keywords:username"></a>
+### `UserName`
+The `UserName` line specifies the name assigned to the OVAL user at runtime.
+If no `UserName` line is present in the config file, OVAL uses the name of the current user account on the local computer.
+The current `UserName` can be overridden at runtime via the OVAL user interface.
+Example:
+`UserName Me`
+`UserName "Humpty Dumpty"`
+<a name="config:keywords:modelpath"></a>
+### `ModelPath`
+The `ModelPath` line specifies the default directory in which OVAL looks for 3D models (a trailing slash character is optional).
+This approach ensures that all OVAL clients in a networked session can load the same model files, even where the local file systems differ, provided that the model files are located at the same relative path to `ModelPath`.
+Where not specified, `ModelPath` defaults to the directory from which the OVAL program was run.
+Example:
+`ModelPath C:\Desktop\Models\`
+`ModelPath "C:\Desktop\My new models\subdirectory"`
+<a name="config:keywords:screenshotpath"></a>
+### `ScreenshotPath`
+The `ScreenshotPath` line specifies the default directory in which OVAL places screenshots (a trailing slash character is optional).
+Where not specified, `ScreenshotPath` defaults to [Unity's default output directory](https://docs.unity3d.com/ScriptReference/Application-dataPath.html).
+Example:
+`ScreenshotPath C:\Desktop\Screenshots\`
+`ScreenshotPath "C:\Desktop\My Screenshots\OVAL\"`
+<a name="config:keywords:vroffset"></a>
+### `VROffset`
+The `VROffset` line can be used to reposition the starting location (i.e., Cartesian x,y,z position) of the user interface.
+Example:
+`VROffset 1.0 0.0 -2.0`
+<a name="config:keywords:networkregion"></a>
+### `NetworkRegion`
+The `NetworkRegion` line specifies the default geographical server region that OVAL uses to coordinate clients in networked OVAL sessions.
+This server name corresponds to those used by the [Photon](https://doc.photonengine.com/en-us/realtime/current/connection-and-authentication/regions) middleware.
+The default value is `us` (specifying a server on the east coast of the U.S.A.).
+Examples:
+`NetworkRegion us`
+`NetworkRegion cae`
+<a name="config:keywords:defaultpanels"></a>
+### `DefaultPanels`
+The `DefaultPanels` line specifies the OVAL UI panels that are visible to the user by default.
+Where not specified, the default panels are those visible in the Unity editor when the OVAL software was built.
+Panel names include:
+- `MoveUIPanel` : Move and show/hide the user interface panels.
+- `NetworkPanel` : Allows the user to join networked OVAL sessions.
+- `MovePanel` : Changes whether the player, model(s), or lights are currently being moved using the controllers.
+- `ModePanel` : Allows the user to select from one of several different modes of operation (e.g. annotate, indicate, measure, etc.)
+- `ModelPanel` : Allows loading, hiding, showing etc. different 3D models.
+Important note: *A `DefaultPanels` line with no panel names specified will show no panels at all*.
+Examples:
+`DefaultPanels MoveUIPanel NetworkPanel ModelPanel MovePanel ModePanel`

 # OVAL-related Publications
 - [Multi-Campus VR Session Tours Remote Cave Art](https://campustechnology.com/articles/2017/10/09/multi-campus-vr-session-tours-remote-cave-art.aspx)
 - [Library Journal - University of Oklahoma Expands Networked Virtual Reality Lab](http://lj.libraryjournal.com/2016/08/academic-libraries/university-of-oklahoma-expands-networked-virtual-reality-lab/)